DavidResin/sitsitex/src/data/song_files/en.md

 Oh my darling...

 ## Who is a Freshman
-###### whoisafreshman
+###### freshman

-:;: Who is a freshman of XX
+:;: Who is a freshman of XX,
 Stand up on your chair. :;:
-Take your drink into your hand
+Take your drink into your hand,
-Then raise it up to your lips and
+Then raise it up to your lips and,
-:;: Drink up, drink up, drink up, drink up.
+:;: Drink up, drink up, drink up, drink up,
 Drink up, drink bottoms up! :;:

 ## Who is a Freshman
-###### whoisafreshman_safe
+###### freshman_safe

-:;: Who is a freshman of XX
+:;: Who is a freshman of XX,
 Stand up, stand up right now. :;:
-Take your drink into your hand
+Take your drink into your hand,
-Then raise it up to your lips and
+Then raise it up to your lips and,
-:;: Drink up, drink up, drink up, drink up.
+:;: Drink up, drink up, drink up, drink up,
 Drink up, drink bottoms up! :;:

 ## Thrift Shop